IOT

 • Verification of your own standards while confirming your internal procedures work as expected.

-• Traceability of every product from the moment raw materials or sub-assemblies enter the factory to their delivery at your customer’s door.
+• Tracking the motions of every product, from the moment raw materials or sub-assemblies enter your premises, to their delivery at your customer’s door.

-• Objective evidence your quality control methods in production work as designed and as expected.
+• Consistent results via ensuring the quality methods in production work as designed and as expected.

 • Deficiencies in worker training are identified, allowing them to be corrected.